Need Space? Get Floored with a Second Story Floor Over!

 So many Charlotte homes built in the 80s and 90s came standard with two-story living rooms and foyers.
 While these open spaces look inviting, there are many disadvantages to these soaring spaces – namely that they waste energy, allow sound to travel, and sacrifice valuable potential square footage.
 As more Charlotteans are looking to stay in their current homes longer (and thus avoid the expense and hassle of moving) the concept of reclaiming these spaces by literally flooring them over with a second story floor over is gaining ground.

 It makes financial sense when you think about it – since these already are interior spaces, converting them through a Charlotte home remodel is far more cost effective than constructing a new addition from the ground up, and homeowners can easily gain hundreds of square feet.
-But these complex spaces do come at a home remodeling cost that some homeowners aren’t prepared for – generally from the upper $20,000’s to the mid $60,000’s, depending on the amenities, level of complexity, and size involved – here’s why:
+But these complex spaces do come at a home remodeling cost that some homeowners aren’t prepared for – generally starting in the mid $50’s, depending on the amenities, level of complexity, and size involved – here’s why:

 Wired for life